Documentation

 Troubleshooting

-Diagnostics: npx klaudius doctor
+Diagnostics: npx klaudius@latest doctor

-npx klaudius doctor
+npx klaudius@latest doctor

 It runs a structured check across everything that needs to be in order for the pipeline to work — language versions, dependencies, project files, and the credentials you configured in the wizard.
 The output flags whatever's broken and points at the fix.